 Any CA Repository information not intended for public dissemination or modification shall be protected.
-Access to information in a CA's Repositories shall be determined by the CA pursuant to the rules and statutes that apply to that CA. Certificates and Certificate status information in the CA Repository should be publicly available through the internet wherever reasonable.
+Access to information in a CA's Repositories shall be determined by the CA pursuant to the rules and statutes that apply to that CA.

+Certificates and Certificate status information in the CA Repository should be publicly available through the internet wherever reasonable.
 At a minimum, the CA repositories shall make CA Certificates and CRLs published by the CA and CA Certificates Issued to the CA available to Relying Parties.

-However, Certificates that contain a Universally Unique Identifier ("UUID") in the subject alternative name extension shall not be distributed via publicly accessible repositories (e.g., LDAP, HTTP, etc.).
+However, PIV-I Certificates shall not contain the card serial number in any extension distributed via publicly accessible repositories (e.g., LDAP, HTTP, etc.).